 Mt Bachelor Rates and Fees:

-Mt Bachelor lessons will be offered daily from Monday, December 18th – Sunday, March 31st.
+Mt Bachelor lessons will be offered daily from December 26, 2024 to April 2o, 2025.
 Lessons are offered 7 days a week.*

 *OAS will be closed on December 25th and January 1st.